Celestial-Industries/gatus/README.md

 ## Alerting

 It also intergrates with several tools for alerting.
 [Slack](https://gatus.io/docs/alerting-slack) is the chosen method in this case.
+The Slack app can be found [here](https://api.slack.com/apps/A055J67H126/install-on-team) and the Webhook URL can be rotated if required.

 ## Docker Image